-The minimum Field QC Requirements are outlined in the TCEQ Surface Water Quality Monitoring Procedures.
+Angelina & Neches River Authority - Upper Neches Basin QAPP Last revised on August 1, 2013 in SWQM Procedures.
 Specific requirements are outlined below.
 Field QC sample results are submitted with the laboratory data report (see Section A9.).

+Field Split

-Field Split - A field split is a single sample subdivided by field staff immediately following collection and submitted to the laboratory as two separately identified samples according to procedures specified in the SWQM Procedures.
-Split samples are preserved, handled, shipped, and analyzed identically and are used to assess variability in all of these processes.
+A field split is a single sample subdivided by field staff immediately following collection, and submitted to the laboratory as two separately identified samples, according to procedures specified in the SWQM Procedures.
+Split samples are preserved, handled, shipped, and analyzed identically, and are used to assess variability in all of these processes.
 Field splits apply to conventional samples only.
 To the extent possible, field splits prepared and analyzed over the course of the project should be performed on samples from different sites.
-Field splits apply to conventional samples only and are collected on a 10% basis.
+The frequency requirement for field splits is specified in the SWQM Procedures.
+Field splits are collected on a 10% basis.
 If less than ten samples are collected in a month, one set of field splits will be collected per month.
 Field splits are not collected for bacteriological samples.